 10. Tri-fold board

 This is the ideal portable background!
-If you travel frequently or if you have to work from a shared space in your home, tri-fold boards are perfect.
-They can be taken down and put up in a matter of seconds, and they can be found at most retailers for a few dollars.
+If you travel frequently or if you have to work from a shared space in your home, a tri-fold backdrop is perfect.
+It can be taken down and put up in a matter of seconds and can be found at most retailers for just a few dollars.

-These come in a variety of colors, but you can always customize it to your liking by simply painting a white one.
-For those who are particularly crafty and budget-saavy, you can paint or draw on the background yourself.
+These come in a variety of colors, but you can always customize it to your liking by simply spray painting a white one.
+For those who are particularly crafty and budget-saavy, you can paint or draw on the trip fold backdrop yourself.
 For those a little less artsy, you can find all sorts of cutesy educational decorations to add to your background from your local Dollar Tree.

 Because you can do all of this for around $10-$15, I would say this option is hands down the best way to create a thrifty and fun portable background.